By Jodi Helmer

 “Thousands of kids are going to college because they think they are supposed to go, because their parents and teachers said, ‘You need to get an education,’ so they borrow money to come out with a [general] degree that doesn’t point them in any particular direction,” says Ken Rusk, a construction worker turned entrepreneur and self-described blue-collar millionaire.
-His recent book, “Blue Collar Cash,” aims to help people find a path to their version of happiness and achieve financial success.
+His book, “Blue Collar Cash,” aims to help people find a path to their version of happiness and achieve financial success.

 “College has never been the right path for everybody,” he says.

 Why kids go to college

 For students who love learning new skills and would rather work with their hands than sit at a desk, trade school, sometimes called technical college, might be just the right springboard to a bright future — one without the mountain of student loan debt that often crushes college grads.
 It’s no wonder the number of students attending trade school is increasing while enrollments in four-year degree programs steadily decline.